Wedding rituals add symbolism to your wedding ceremony.

 In this ceremony, a cord is used to gently tie the couple’s hands together, signifying the bond they will have through their life.
 During the ritual, the couple agrees to promises and many variations make this a truly unique ceremony.

 The couple provides a bowl, vase or container that they will want in their home and they fill it with stones, glass beads, wine corks, or any other item that is unique to them.
 The guests each take an item and the officiant asks each guest to add their wish onto it during the ceremony.
-The couple places the items back in the container so they a lasting memory of good wishes.
+The couple places the items back in the container so they have a lasting memory of good wishes.

 Ring Warming Ceremony